Sureshpatil4348/Fxlabs.ai_Back_end/ALERTS.md

 ### ⏰ News Reminder (5 Minutes Before)

-- What: Sends an email with subject "News reminder" to all active users 5 minutes before each upcoming news event found in the local news cache.
+- What: Sends an email with subject "FxLabs Prime • News reminder" to all active users 5 minutes before each upcoming news event found in the local news cache.
   - Impact filter: Only items with source‑reported `impact == "high"` qualify (mirrors upstream API).
 Medium/low impact items are ignored.
 - Who: All user emails fetched from Supabase Auth (`auth.users`) using the service role key.
 This is the single source of truth for news reminders and does not depend on per‑product alert tables.
   - Primary source: `GET {SUPABASE_URL}/auth/v1/admin/users` with `Authorization: Bearer {SUPABASE_SERVICE_KEY}`